 Article 4(1)(95) CRR defines “credit risk adjustment” as the amount of specific and general loan loss provision for credit risks that has been recognised in the financial statements of the institution in accordance with the applicable accounting framework.

-(RTS on the specification of the calculation of specific and general credit risk adjustments) specifies that the amounts required to be included in the calculation of general and specific credit risk adjustments by an institution shall be equal to all amounts by which an institution’s Common Equity Tier 1 capital has been reduced in order to reflect losses exclusively related to credit risk according to the applicable accounting framework and recognised as such in the profit or loss account, irrespective of whether they result from impairments, value adjustments or provisions for off-balance sheet items.
+Additionally, for the purposes of the exposure value referred to in Article 111 CRR, Article 1(1) of Regulation (EU) No 183/2014 (RTS on the specification of the calculation of specific and general credit risk adjustments) specifies that the amounts required to be included in the calculation of general and specific credit risk adjustments by an institution shall be equal to all amounts by which an institution’s Common Equity Tier 1 capital has been reduced in order to reflect losses exclusively related to credit risk according to the applicable accounting framework and recognised as such in the profit or loss account, irrespective of whether they result from impairments, value adjustments or provisions for off-balance sheet items.